rogeryeosgit/DevoProject/Notes.md

 - Plans need to have month, date, passage, owner, short description, id

-- Design - Explansion panels to display plans
+- Design - Expansion panels to display plans

 - Upon submission of created plan, need to take out all days and months that have "Enter Passage" default data

 - Cancelling creation of plans should pop a prompt to confirm, in case all data create gets lost

+- To structure returned passage properly, need to check maximum 2 consecutive chapters (Allow more? unlikely)

+- Validation that verses chosen are selected after the previous verse